autoshares/autoshares-documentation/README.md

 # What is AutoShares?

 Autoshares offers an all-in-one front to back office trading solution for fintech companies, financial advisors, financial firms, and developers to build financial apps for online investing.
-AutoShares offers custody accounts and white label solutions to financial services businesses.

 Autoshares platform consists of several components: web trader, mobile trading applications for iOS and Android, OMS with middle and back office, and  APIs.